vsrinivas/fuchsia/docs/garnet_repository_structure.md

 The `bin/` directory contains executable binaries.
 Typically, these binaries implement one or more of the interfaces defined in `public/`, but the binaries themselves are not part of the public interface of this repository.
-They are the implementation rather than the interface.

 ## docs/